spring-projects/spring-boot/docs/howto.md

 (or `.yml`) (and other places) into an application at runtime.
 There is not (and technically cannot be) an exhaustive list of all supported properties in a single location because contributions can come from additional JAR files on your classpath.

+A running application with the Actuator features has a "/configprops" endpoint that shows all the bound and bindable properties available through `@ConfigurationProperties` (also exposed through JMX if you don't have a web endpoint).

 There is a sample [`application.yml`](https://github.com/spring-projects/spring-boot/blob/master/docs/application.yml) with a non-exhaustive and possibly inaccurate list of properties supported by Spring Boot vanilla with autoconfiguration.
 The